-The Roman Theatre was only rediscovered a few decades ago with excavation beginning in 1988 and completed in 2003.
+The Roman Theatre was only rediscovered a few decades ago with excavation beginning in 1988 and completed in 2003 but it is now a top attraction in the city.
 A visit to the Roman Theatre begins with a short film that alternates between Spanish and English which shows the history of the site and how it would have originally looked.

 Visitors are then guided through a small museum that houses artefacts found during the excavation and an archaeological corridor that guides you finally to the theatre itself.

-From the Roman Theatre, keeping heading south along Calle Mayor until you reach Cartagena Port.
+From the Roman Theatre, keep heading south along Calle Mayor until you reach the Port of Cartagena.
 On a sunny day, this is a great place to enjoy a short stroll along the seaside or take a boat tour to see some of the historical sites around the city’s port.